-This is a simple 15 minute meal if you used already cooked chicken or pork!
-When my hubby tasted it, he told me it was better than the sweet and sour chicken that you get in Chinese restaurants.
+This is a simple 15-minute meal if you used already-cooked chicken or pork!
+When my hubby tasted it, he told me it was better than the sweet and sour chicken you get in Chinese restaurants.
 Now that’s saying a lot.

 (There is no picture because as soon as it was finished cooking, my hubby had to eat so he could get to work.)

 - 1 lb of diced-up chicken or pork (already cooked)

 - 1 cup green pepper, cut into 1-inch pieces